Skip to main content

 Visits for school and college groups to Anglesey Archives are available throughout the year.

-We offer a range of workshops covering themes linked to the collections held at the Archives.
-Visits include a guided tour of the Archives building including our POD storage facility, Research Room and ‘Behind the Scenes’ and dedicated time in the Dewi O Room.
+We offer a range of workshops exploring themes linked to the collections held at the archives.
+Visits include a guided tour of the archives building, including our POD storage facility, research room, 'Behind the Scenes' and access to our learning space.

-During visits students can explore original documents such as photographs, maps, logbooks and newspapers relevant to your theme.
-Visits can be tailored to meet your specific needs and to compliment in class learning, please contact the Learning Team for further information.
-Due to the capacity of the Archives and the POD storage facility, numbers per visit are limited to 20 pupils.
+During a visit students can examine original documents such as photographs, maps, logbooks and newspapers relevant to your theme.
+Workshops can be tailored to meet your requirements and to complement in class learning.
+Due to the capacity of the archives building and the POD storage facility, numbers per visit are limited to 25 pupils.

 The following are examples of some of the most popular educational workshops: